Explores current practices and trends in learning and development

 This factsheet delves into the benefits and challenges of internal and external secondments and provides examples of the types of work that are appropriate.
 It explores the role of HR and L&D in supporting secondments to realise the benefits fully, and offers guidance on how to ensure effective implementation of secondment opportunities.

-Organisations can benefit from both inward and outward secondment as these can be a very useful way of providing development to meet both individual and organisational needs.
-This is particularly the case as people increasingly work within flatter organisational structures.
+Secondment can be a good way to provide such opportunities, especially when an organisation is working with increasingly flat structures.
+Organisations can benefit from both inward and outward secondment as these can be a very useful way of providing development to meet both individual and organisational needs and sharing knowledge across the business.
 However, secondment opportunities must be properly planned and supported throughout their duration in order to ensure their success.

 What is secondment?

 Secondment is the temporary movement or ‘loan’ of an employee to another part of an organisation (internal secondment) or to a separate organisation (external secondment).
 Employees may be seconded into organisations ranging from major commercial businesses or public sector organisations through to small local groups, schools and charities.
-Typically, paid secondments require formal arrangements, are full-time and last up to twelve months.
+Typically, paid secondments require formal arrangements, are full-time and last up to twelve months, although part-time arrangements are also possible.

 Secondment is increasingly recognised as valuable for both employee and organisational development.
 As organisations adopt ever flatter management structures, traditional opportunities for promotion through a succession of line management positions are limited.
 Secondments offer employees career development opportunities and are increasingly used as part of talent management programmes.
-They also provide organisations with the chance to develop their skills base.
-Read our factsheets on talent management and management development.
+They also provide organisations with the chance to develop their skills base and share knowledge within the business.

 The basics: duration, eligibility and payment